geex-arts/django-jet/docs/dashboard_custom.rst

 That's all, now you have dashboard with only one widget - ``LinkList``.
 Dashboard reset may be needed if your had another dashboard already rendered for any user.
-Visit :doc:`dashboard_modules` to learn other widgets you can add to your custom dashboard or create your own.
+Visit :doc:`dashboard_modules` to learn other widgets you can add to your custom dashboard or :doc:`dashboard_custom_module` to create your own.